Olamijuwon/Olamijuwon/README.md

 Here are some ideas to get you started:

+-Hi, I'm Odueso Olamijuwon Catherine
-- 🔭 I’m currently working on building my technical skill Data analysis
+- 🔭 I’m a Data analyst, I enjoy documenting my journey.
-- 🌱 I’m currently learning Data Analysis in NG30 Days of learning
 - 👯 I’m looking to collaborate on everything Data Analysis and projects
-- 🤔 I’m looking for help with breakdown on technical concepts
-- 💬 Ask me about my learning journey
-- 📫 How to reach me: https://www.linkedin.com/in/olamijuwon-odueso-b9a411236
+- 📫 How to reach me [Linkedin](https://www.linkedin.com/in/olamijuwon-odueso-b9a411236)
 - 😄 Pronouns: ( She/Her)